What is the Find’em Scent Safe?

 The NPBA recommends that every family member secure a Find’em Scent Safe™ of their own.
 It is a complete scent collection and storage system.
 It provides peace of mind, that if a loved one is lost or goes missing, their scent item is ready and available to expedite the law enforcement search and rescue teams.

 Dr. Coby Webb started her law enforcement career in 1992 when she knew her goal was to be a police officer and eventually a K-9 handler.
 While working a patrol assignment, she was asked to research the need of a Bloodhound for the Sheriff’s Department.

 Click here to read more

 She began to attend the volunteer training and found other sworn officers were starting Bloodhound programs for their Departments.
 She was told and believed these dogs could track hours old trails and were able to scent discriminate.
-However, later she came to the realization that because Bloodhounds are dogs, they are not perfect, nor can they be a miracle animal.
 She wrote the proposal for her Department to start a Bloodhound program, but it was denied.
 She was told if she volunteered her time and proved the Bloodhound was “reliable, needed, and an asset” for the Department, they may adopt the program.

 Coby Webb obtained a Bloodhound from a working litter and volunteered her time and attended tracking/trailing schools in Colorado, Maryland, New York, and South Carolina.
 She obtained tracking certifications for her Bloodhound and began call outs on her own time.